-However, creating a strong enough business plan to help you properly focus your efforts is no easy task.
+We know that creating a strong business plan to help you focus your efforts is no easy task, though.
 That’s why we’ve created a list of what to include in your personal trainer business plan.

 The executive summary is essentially a synopsis of your business plan.
 It should tell the reader what your business is about, its mission and its financial projections.